-1 Joseph Smith, Jun., and six elders.
+Joseph Smith, Jun., and six elders.
 That may have been the number in the room when the revelation started, but in a note that is not in the printed version in the middle of v.
-42, it notes the presence of "Eleven high Priests save one."4 Assuming the elders stayed, that makes Joseph Smith plus seventeen others (6 elders and 10 high priests).
+42, it notes the presence of "Eleven high Priests save one."
+Assuming the elders stayed, that makes Joseph Smith plus sixteen others (6 elders and 10 high priests).

-2 the restoration of his people.
+the restoration of his people.
 The Lord's people have been scattered through apostasy and persecution; now they are being gathered or restored to the covenants of their fathers.
+The Restoration is not just about doctrine and authority but also a restoration of people to their eternal relationship with God.

-2 Mount Zion, which shall be the city of New Jerusalem.
+Mount Zion, which shall be the city of New Jerusalem.
 While "Zion" and "New Jerusalem" have been equated before (Moses 7:62), "Mount Zion" and "New Jerusalem" are only given as equivalent terms here and D&C 133:56, which was given the previous November.

-3 city shall be built, beginning at the temple lot.
+city shall be built, beginning at the temple lot.
 Independence, Missouri was designated as the center place of the New Jerusalem in D&C 57:3, which also called out the location of the temple lot.

-4 built by the gathering of the Saints.
+built by the gathering of the Saints.
 Members of the Church were called to gather to Missouri, under the direction of the Prophet and with letters of recommendation by the bishop (D&C 72).
 It was that careful, inspired effort of gathering that would build Zion up.

-4 which temple shall be reared in this generation.
-The term "generation" can have several meanings, one of which is a dispensation.5 In other words, the temple will be built sometime before the Millennium.
+which temple shall be reared in this generation.
+The term "generation" can have several meanings, one of which is a dispensation.
+In other words, the temple will be built sometime before the Millennium.
 Interestingly, there is a temple in nearby Kansas City now, about ten miles from the dedicated temple lot.